Pence would ban abortions when pregnancies aren't viable. His GOP rivals won't say if they agree

 “How lethal does it have to be?”
 Peaceman asked.
 “Does it have to die within the first few hours?
 Or the first 30 days?”

-At the same time, doctors in some states risk felony convictions that can carry five or 10 years of mandatory prison time if others dispute their interpretations of what some complain are overly broad and confusing rules.
+At the same time, doctors risk felony convictions that can carry five or 10 years of mandatory prison time if others dispute their conclusions, leading to conservative interpretations of what they complain are overly broad and confusing rules.

-Eric Scheidler, the executive director of the Pro-Life Action League, a nonprofit that advocates against abortion, accused “politically motivated physicians” of focusing on “edge cases” to “maintain a broad abortion license” and in some cases “deliberately misunderstanding what the law says in order to create this narrative that we have to have complete abortion license or we’ll have physicians caught in a quandary.”
+Eric Scheidler, the executive director of the Pro-Life Action League, a nonprofit that advocates against abortion, accused “politically motivated physicians” of focusing on “edge cases” to “maintain a broad abortion license.”

-Nonetheless, he said he thinks candidates should focus on the majority of abortions that involve unwanted pregnancies.
+Nonetheless, he said he thinks candidates should focus on the majority of abortions that involve healthy pregnancies.

-“I really want to see these candidates talk about where we have areas of broad consensus,” he said.
-“I would encourage political candidates to espouse positions that are widely held. … I don’t want to get hung up on these very rare cases.”
+“I really want to see these candidates talk about where we have areas of broad consensus,” he said, adding, “I don’t want to get hung up on these very rare cases.”

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.